Documented conversion funnels help you consider the whole picture

 Key factors in the “consideration” stage include product availability, pricing and packaging, company trustworthiness and website user experience.

 Where your funnel goes next depends on the desired action.
-If you nurture prospects via their or sales calls, there may be a “qualification” stage.
+If you nurture prospects via a cold email or sales call, there may be a “qualification” stage.
 If you simply convert products via a shopping cart, this may be the “purchase” stage.

 How do you convert prospects from website visitors into customers?
 That is this stage.